 What is the application process?

 Students must apply both to SRAM and to the Honours Science coordinator.
-The letter is done by filling in a brief online application form found on the Honours Science website, which includes a letter indicating why they would like to be in the Honours Science Program.
+The latter is done by filling in a brief online application form found on the Honours Science website, which includes a letter indicating why they would like to be in the Honours Science Program.
 They also need a letter of recommendation from one of their science or mathematics teachers.
-Applicants must have at least an 85% average overall with no mark below 80 in their science and mathematics courses.
+Applicants must have at least an 85% average overall with no mark below 80% in their science and mathematics courses.

 HOW DO I APPLY: